Ancient Greece can be credited with many inventions and discoveries, although many of these have been developed and adapted by subsequent generations.

 People from all over the Greek world came to witness the spectacle.
 The victors were given olive leaf wreaths or crowns as prizes.

 5. Basis of Geometry

-The most famous of his supposed contributions is the Hippocratic Oath, which bears his name accordingly.
-It was this document that was first proposed as an ethical standard among doctors, when doing their work.
-It brings up important concepts, we still use today, such as doctor–patient confidentiality.
+The most famous of his contributions is the Hippocratic Oath, which bears his name.
+It was this document that first proposed an ethical standard among doctors.
+It covers many important concepts which are still used today such as doctor–patient confidentiality.

 3. Modern Philosophy

 Before the age of ancient Greece, the world did not see philosophy as we see it today.
 It was more shrouded in superstition and magic than it ever would be.
 For instance, the Egyptians believed that if the Nile rose and flooded, making the soil dark and fertile, their pharaoh had commanded it.

 But the Greeks approached philosophy from a different direction.
 They developed philosophy as a way of understanding the world around them, without resorting to religion, myth, or magic.
 In fact the early Greek philosophers were also scientists who observed and studied the known world, the earth, seas, mountains, solar system, planetary motion, and astral phenomena.